roym899/sdfest/README.md

 Differentiable rendering of depth image for signed distance fields.

-The signed distance field is assumed to be voxelized and it's pose is given by a x, y, z in the camera frame, a quaternion describing its orientation and a scale parameter describing its size.
+The signed distance field is assumed to be voxelized and its pose is given by a x, y, z in the camera frame, a quaternion describing its orientation and a scale parameter describing its size.
 This module provides the derivative with respect to the signed distance values, and the full pose description (position, orientation, scale).

 #### Generating compile_commands.json
 <sup>General workflow for PyTorch extensions (only tested for JIT, probably similar otherwise)</sup>